yashu1wwww/Instagram-auto-likes-and-comments-to-account/README.md

 # insta-auto-post-comment
-insta auto post &amp; comment to the posts using selenium with python
+insta auto post &amp; comment to the account(id) using selenium with python

 👉Instagram Auto Like & Comments For A Particular account

+## replace 17th and 18th line with username & password of instagram acc & 22 line with acc url

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.

-Then, place it in a particular folder of your choice.
-Open cmd on that folder and enter your username and password by replacing line 16 and 17 respectively.
-Finally,

-replace line 21 with the targeted Instagram URL that you want to automate.
-Once done, run the renamed file or enter lc.py in cmd to execute the program

 👉Note:-